fabrice55/ToDoApp-JavaScript/README.md

 ## Run App Locally

+1. Clone the repository
+2. Run `npm install` to install all the dependencies.
-1. Create an .env file in the root directory and the create the following variables:
+3. Create a .env file and give it the following variables:

 - **CONNECTIONSTRING**: your mongoDB URI,
-- **PORT**: port value.
+- **PORT**: viable port value.

-2. I've used nodemon to run my server locally.
-The command to run the app: **npm run watch**
+4. Run `npm run watch` to start the server.

-## Authentication
+## Browser Authentication

 **Username:** learn
 **Password:** javascript